Tech Career PathNo-Code: How to Build Professional Apps Without Writing a Single Line of Code

 Expected Salaries (2026)

 According to LinkedIn's Emerging Jobs Report 2025, demand for No-Code specialists rose by 180% over the last two years.
 This job didn't exist 5 years ago.
+For context on the broader job market, read the most in-demand jobs in 2026.

-How to Earn with No-Code?
+How Do You Earn with No-Code?

 1. Building apps for clients (Freelance): Offer your services on Upwork or Fiverr.
 A simple app costs clients $500-$5,000.
 More details in the freelance web developer guide.